joshimar/NumericalMethods/README.md

 # NumericalMethods
-Show some Java examples of Numerical Methods to calculate the root of a function.
+Contains some Java examples of Numerical Methods to calculate the root of a function.
 E.g: Newton Raphson, Bisection